Hoobie/adventofcode/README.md

 The first map uses the Kotlin's feature which produces a list of chunks with specified size.
 This is made twice as we want to divide columns and rows as well.
 Then, we need to group our pixels by indexes in chunks to produce proper patterns.
-Finally, we have to merge rows together.
+Finally, we have to merge rows together with slashes.
 You can see better how it works by looking at a [Spock](http://spockframework.org/) specification for the `divide` function:
 ```groovy
 def "should divide"() {